What is an employee engagement score? What does a good score look like?

 - Qualitative feedback: Analyzing open-ended survey responses, conducting focus groups, or gathering feedback through other channels can offer deeper insights into the underlying factors driving engagement or areas for improvement.

-- Employee perception: Assess how employees perceive the work environment, their level of job satisfaction, and their overall commitment to the organization.
+- Employee perception: Assess how employees perceive the work environment, their level of job satisfaction metrics, and their overall commitment to the organization.
 Consider conducting additional surveys or feedback mechanisms to capture employee sentiment and validate the engagement score.

 What are the indicators of a bad employee engagement score?